miracl/amcl/version3/java/README.md

 Tests will take a while to  run.

-As a quick example execute
+As a quick example copy to a working directory and execute

 py config64.py